leuryr/arcade-game/README.md

 This project is a clone of the classic arcade game **Frogger**.

+## Running The Game

+Download and unpack the repository to your computer, then open `index.html` to run the game in your browser window.

 ## Movement

 Use the arrow keys on your keyboard to move the player **left**, **right**, **up**, and **down**.